githubexporter/github-exporter/README.md

 This exporter is setup to take input from environment variables:

 ### Required
 * `ORGS` If supplied, the exporter will enumerate all repositories for that organization.
 Expected in the format "org1, org2".
-Can be ommited if using `REPOS` and not required
-* `REPOS` If supplied, The images you wish to monitor, expected in the format "user/repo1, user/repo2".
+* `REPOS` If supplied, The repos you wish to monitor, expected in the format "user/repo1, user/repo2".
 Can be across different Github users/orgs.
-Can be ommited if using `ORGS` and not required
+* `USERS` If supplied, the exporter will enumerate all repositories for that users.
+Expected in the format "user1, user2".

+At least one of those 3 options should be provided.

 ### Optional
 * `GITHUB_TOKEN` If supplied, enables the user to supply a github authentication token that allows the API to be queried more often.
 Optional, but recommended.